ConstructionPlacements

 If you don’t know your long-term career goals yet, don’t worry; there is often tremendous room for growth from one construction position to another.
 Start by determining where you want to enter the construction field, then plan to meet the minimum requirements for that position.

-2. Get Your Diploma/Degree For Entry Level Construction Job
+2. Get Your Diploma/Degree For Entry-Level Construction Job

-Nearly all construction positions require a Polytechnic Diploma or college Degree, basically in Civil Engineering, Mechanical Engineering, or Electrical Engineering equivalent.
+Nearly all construction positions require a Polytechnic Diploma or a college Degree, basically in Civil Engineering, Mechanical Engineering, or Electrical Engineering equivalent.
 With a polytechnic diploma alone, you may qualify for general construction entry-level positions that will get your foot in the door and start to build your experience.

 Advertisements